To determine if the concentration of potassium in your blood is within normal range.

 A blood sample taken from a vein in the arm

-Potassium is present in all body fluids, but most potassium is within your cells, with only a very small amount in the serum or plasma component of the blood.
-If potassium goes too low or too high, your health may be impaired.
-An abnormal concentration can alter the function of the nerves and muscles; for example, in extreme cases you may experience heart rhythm disturbances or the heart muscle may even lose its ability to contract.
+Potassium is present in all body fluids, but most potassium is within your cells.
+Only a very small amount of potassium is contained within the serum or plasma component of the blood.
+In health, the amount of potassium within serum is tightly controlled, however, many illnesses / drugs can cause concentrations of potassium to become too high or too low.
+An abnormal concentration can alter the function of the nerves and muscles including those of the heart.I In extreme cases you may experience disturbances to your heart beat or the heart muscle may even lose its ability to contract.

 How is it used?

 The test is performed to identifyconcentrations of potassium that are too high (hyperkalaemia) or too low (hypokalaemia).
 Potassium is typically measured along with sodium and creatinine as part of a “renal function test”.
 The test may be conducted as part of routine health screening or for monitoring of patients with conditions that are known to cause abnormalities in potassium .
 The test is also used to monitor patients taking drugs that can effect potassium excretion.

 Once your doctor discovers the reason for the abnormal potassium concentration in the blood, it can be treated.

 Blood potassium concentrations are frequently measured as part of routine health screening and in the clinical investigation of many diseases.
 It is measured in those who take diuretics or heart medications, and in the investigation of high blood pressure and kidney disease.
 It is also used to monitor patients on kidney dialysis or diuretic therapy, and patients receiving intravenous therapy on a drip.